mozilla/uniffi-rs/uniffi-bindgen-kotlin-jni/DESIGN.md

 This is because the `into` and `try_from` expressions need to be executed where they're defined rather than in the crate where we're generating scaffolding.

+# Callback interfaces

+Callabck interfaces are implemented by defining a Kotlin dispatch method for each callback interface method.
+This is responsible for finding the object in the handle map, reading/converting all arguments from the FFI buffer, calling the real method, then writing the return value back to the FFI buffer.
+We don't need an `init` function or a vtable, since we can just lookup and call the methods directly from JNI.

+Callback interfaces have essentially the same FFI as Rust functions, except the calling direction is reversed and they also input the callback object handle.

+In the future, we could explore more radical ideas, like storing the callback object pointer directly in Rust.

 # JNI

 This crate uses the low-level `jni_sys` crate rather than the high-level `jni` crate.